Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: Conclusion

 We study the problem of non-compliance when estimating counterfactual outcomes using panel data.
 Our focus is on synthetic control methods, which canonically require an overlap assumption on the unit outcomes in order to provide valid finite sample guarantees.
 We shed light on this often overlooked assumption, and provide an algorithm for incentivizing units to explore different interventions using tools from information design and online learning.
 After running our algorithm, the~\ref{ass:overlap} will be satisfied with high probability, which allows for the principal to obtain valid finite sample guarantees for all units when using off-the-shelf SCMs to estimate counterfactual outcomes under control.
 We also extend our algorithm to satisfy the~\ref{ass:overlap} for all units and all interventions when there are more than two interventions, and we provide two hypothesis tests for determining if the~\ref{ass:overlap} hold for a given test unit and set of donor units.
 Finally, we complement our theoretical findings with numerical simulations, and observe that our procedure for estimating counterfactual outcomes produces significantly more accurate estimates when compared to existing methods which do not take unit incentives into consideration.

 There are several exciting directions for future research.
-Recent work (\citet{sellke2022price, sellke2023incentivizing}) provides lower bounds on the sample complexity of incentivizing exploration in various multi-armed bandit settings.
+In some multi-armed bandit settings, lower bounds are known on the sample complexity of incentivizing exploration (\citet{sellke2022price, sellke2023incentivizing}).
 It would be interesting to prove analogous bounds on the number of units required to incentivize sufficient exploration for the~\ref{ass:overlap} to be satisfied for all units and all interventions in our setting.
 Another avenue for future research is to design difference-in-differences or clustering-based algorithms for incentivizing exploration in other causal inference settings.
-Finally it would be interesting to relax other assumptions typically needed for synthetic control, such as the linear span inclusion assumption on the time-step latent factors (\Cref{ass:span}).
+Finally it would be interesting to relax other assumptions typically needed for synthetic control, such as the linear span inclusion assumption on the time-step latent factors.